rangshenghuogengmeihao/any-listen/README.md

 node index.cjs
 ```

 ## Contributing

-Contributions are welcome!
+We welcome PRs!
 To help your PR get merged smoothly, please note the following:

-- For new features, it is recommended to create an Issue first to confirm necessity.
+- For new features, it's recommended to create an Issue first to discuss whether the feature is needed.
-- For bug fixes, please provide details and reproduction steps.
+- For bug fixes, please provide a description of the issue and how it was fixed.
-- For other types of PRs, include appropriate explanations.
+- For other types of PRs, please include appropriate explanations.

 Steps to contribute:

 1. Clone the repository and switch to the `dev` branch for development.
 2. Submit your PR to the `dev` branch.

 ## License

 This project is licensed under the Affero General Public License (AGPL) v3.0 with the following additional terms:

-- Commercial use is strictly prohibited unless prior written permission is obtained from the original author.
+- Commercial use is strictly prohibited unless written permission is obtained from the original author.
-- See the [LICENSE file](LICENSE) for full details.
+- For full details, please refer to the [LICENSE file](LICENSE).